 Why Clean Water ?

-Access to clean water can gift India’s rural communities:
+Access to clean water can significantly improve the lives of rural communities:

 Health